jhollinger/ruby-diftw/README.md

     DI[:foo] = -> { OpenStruct.new(message: 'Test Foo') }

-And you can use the parent-child injector features described above.
+And/Or you can use the parent-child injector features described above to great effect:

-### Injecting in before(:each)

-If you want to re-inject something into a class's injector in something like rspec's `before(:each)`:

     before :each do
       # Give all MyService instances 'Test foo' as #foo